 - Now click “New Project”

 - Next, type in a name for the project that makes sense to you in the “Directory name” box.
-I’ve typed psyc411, but you should pick something more meaningful to you (e.g. briefcourse).
+(Plymouth University students: Use the code of the module you’re currently studying as your project name, e.g. psyc519**).
 Then click “Create project”.

 - Now, create a R script.
 An R script is a record of the analyses you have done.
 You create an R Script by clicking on the white plus sign on a green background (see below), and then clicking on “R Script”.

 If everything worked well, your screen should now look like this:

 You should be able to see four parts:

 The Script window - This is the rectangle on the top left.
 This is where you will tell R what to do.
 It only does what you tell it.